imterah/nix-infra/README.md

   - [ ] Restore Pterodactyl Panel
   - [ ] Restore Immich (difficult!)
   - [ ] Get myself a treat :3

+## Manifesto

+I want to have ultra reliable and secure infrastructure for my personal use.
+These goals are met using the following things:
+  - Heavily documented and reproducible infrastructure
+  - Ultra-reliability and higher security via impermanent infrastructure
+  - Not using a system that is flawed from the start (my poor Kubernetes setup)

+This server setup uses Docker, but not Docker Compose.
+Instead, we use NixOS built in OCI support, and `compose2nix` to help facilitate the setup of OCI containers.

+I don't want obscure software patches (even if reliable!) needed for Nix.
+I want the official distributions, which is why I'm not using Nixpkgs (ie. `services.immich.enable = true;`).

 ## Setup